srackham/tabsets.wezterm/README.md

 ## Features

-- Save current window layout (tabs, panes, tab names, working directories, foreground processes, window dimensions, custom colors) to named JSON files.
+- Commands to load, save, rename and delete named tab layouts.
-- Load named tabsets to recreate the saved tab layouts.
+- Saves current window layout (tabs, panes, tab names, working directories, foreground processes, window dimensions, custom colors) to named JSON files.

 ## Usage

 - Use key bindings or palette commands to save, load and delete tabsets †.
 - Tabs are appended to the current window.
-- If the window only contains a single empty tab then the empty tab is deleted and, if enabled, window dimensions and custom colors are restored.
+- If the window is empty (only contains a single empty tab) then the empty tab is deleted and, optionally, window dimensions and custom colors are restored.
 - Tabsets are stored as `.tabset.json` files in `~/.config/wezterm/tabsets.wezterm/` †.

 † See _Installation and Configuration_.